benstrife/TespaBot/README.md

 ```
 https://discordapp.com/api/oauth2/authorize?client_id=[CLIENT_ID]&scope=bot&permissions=0
 ```
-where you replace [CLIENT_ID] (removing the brackets) with your bot's client ID, which is found at the top of your app's Discord developer page.
+where you replace [CLIENT_ID] with your bot's client ID, which is found at the top of your app's Discord developer page.
 When done properly, a dialogue with open in Discord asking which server to add your bot to.
 Select your newly created server and the bot will be added to it.

 ## Testing the bot